Letter Responding to Customer Experience Complaints

 • Apologize again.

-When a dissatisfied customer receives this letter, he feels that the organization valued his complaint, and is trying to resolve the issue.
-Usually, the organization gets successful in retaining the customer, and in avoiding the consequences, after this letter and resolution.
+When a dissatisfied customer receives this letter, he feels that the organization values his complaint and is trying to resolve the issue.
+Usually, after this letter and resolution, the organization successfully retains the customer and avoids the consequences.

-Some customers get agitated and stop buying stuff from a certain company, without even complaining to them.
-Therefore, an organization should try to make customer satisfaction their highest priority, rather than sending response letters only to the ones, who have lodged the complaints of dissatisfaction, and need explanation.
+Some customers get agitated and stop buying stuff from a certain company without even complaining to them.
+Therefore, an organization should try to make customer satisfaction their highest priority rather than sending response letters only to those who have lodged complaints of dissatisfaction and need an explanation.

 Sample Letter